-During the orientation competitors will be given an additional element that must be included in the setup, conflict and resolution of their story.
-The additional element must be a necessary part of the story plot.
+During the orientation competitors will be given an additional wild card that must be included in the setup, conflict and resolution of their story.
+The additional wild card must be a necessary part of the story plot.
+The single wild card will be selected from one of the following: feather, flower, fish, banana, or fly swatter.
+Competitors will also be provided with audio clips (.mp3 and .wav) that must be used to support the wild card animation and be present in the setup, conflict, and the resolution.

+Competition Breakdown

-- Competition Breakdown [1 hour] - Pre-Production Story Breakdown:
+[1 hour]

-Competitors are required to submit three storyboard panels.
+- Pre-Production Story Breakdown: Competitors are required to submit three storyboard panels.
 One demonstrating the setup, one demonstrating the conflict and one demonstrating the resolution.
-Storyboard panels must include captions and timing.

-Pre-Production - Pose Test:

-Competitors are required to create one pose test per character that demonstrates the personality of their character.
-A character bio must be included.

-- Story breakdown and pose-test must be submitted after the 1-hour cut-off. [maximum 3 hours] - Pre-Production Animatic:
+Storyboard panels must include captions and action notes.
+Competitors must use the storyboard panel template provided. - Pre-Production Pose Test: Competitors are required to create one pose test per character that demonstrates the personality of their character and shows strong silhouette.
+A character name and bio must be included.
+Competitors must use the pose test template provided.
+Character pose tests can be screenshots from the program itself.
+Story breakdown and pose-test must be submitted after the 1-hour cutoff.

+[maximum 2 hours]

-Competitors are required to create an animatic that demonstrates timing and pacing, cinematography and clarity of story plot while ensuring quality of layout and character drawings.
-A minimum of three different audio effects need to be included in the animatic.
+Pre-Production - Animatic: Competitors are required to create an animatic that demonstrates timing and pacing, cinematography and clarity of story plot while ensuring quality of layout and character drawings.
+Audio clips must be included in each storyboard breakdown within the animatic (setup, conflict, and resolution).
 An audio library will be provided with sound effects.
+Provided sound effects can be altered SCNC 2020 - Contest Description within the software.
 No outside sound effects can be used.

-- Animatic must be submitted by the 3-hour cut-off. [minimum 8 hours] - Animation:
+Animatics can be screenshots from the program of choice.
+Animatic must be submitted by the 2-hour cut-off.